 Metals are a reliable source of investment and have a real and conveyable value.
 For the risk-adverse, metals may be a good investment, as they can be a hedge against inflation and currency devaluation.

-Investors favor metals when there is uncertainty in the markets or when there is a bear market.
+Investors favor metals when there is uncertainty in the markets or when there is a bear market (see also our article on death crosses).

 Energy as a commodity is one of the best known.
 Trading in crude oil, natural gas and gasoline is something most people are aware of, as are the fluctuations in their prices.

 Oil and gas production can be affected by many factors, and investment should be carefully evaluated.
-War, terrorist activity and economic downturns all have the potential to hit energy production, and supply, causing problems for investors.
+War (see also ‘What To Invest In During War‘), terrorist activity and economic downturns all have the potential to hit energy production, and supply, causing problems for investors.

 Climate change and the push for cleaner energy sources is also having an effect on the potential benefit of investing in traditional energy products.